iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 Related Work
 ------------

-- The `openfisca <https://github.com/openfisca/>`_ project uses an internal DAG as well.
+- The `OpenFisca <https://github.com/openfisca>`_ project uses an internal DAG as well.
 - Scheduling computations on data with task graphs is how `Dask
   <https://docs.dask.org/>`_ splits and distributes computations.